3TUSK/FrogCraft-Rebirth/README.md

 ````
 This should only happen in development environment, not in regular game.

-### Future plan: _FrogCraft 2: Chemia_
+### Future plan: _Laboratorium Chemiae_
-*FrogCraft 2: Chemia* (aka Laboratorium Chemiae) is a mod highly concentrating on chemical industry, aiming to establish a whole system about chemicals synthetic and usage.
+*Laboratorium Chemiae* (previously named FrogCraft 2: Chemia) is the spiritual successor of both FrogCraft & FrogCraft: Rebirth, which highly focuses on chemical engineering, aiming to establish an IRL-ish system about chemicals synthetic and usage.
-There is no real progress of FrogCraft2, but once FrogCraft: Rebirth is stable, I will start to work on that.
+There is no real progress of FrogCraft2, nor roal map, but once FrogCraft: Rebirth is stable, I will start to work on that.

 *FrogCraft 2: Chemia* will follow [Cult of Kitteh][link_CultOfKitteh].
 Yes, NO GUI.
 It sounds like insane, but it *will* be.